LADY IN THE PEW

 Her eyes dropped to the glass in her hand, fingers circling the rim slow.
 “It took time.
 More than I thought it would.
 I lost friends—some by choice, some because they couldn’t see me as anything but who I was before.
 I left that life behind, and anything tied to it, but it wasn’t easy at first.”

-As she spoke, the itch along his jaw burned hotter, as though the skin itself rejected her ease.
+As she spoke, the itch along his jaw flared, irritation crawling under his skin until he had to fight the urge to scratch, as though the skin itself rejected her ease.

 She gave a thin smile that wavered at the edges.
 “The church helped.
 It gave me somewhere to put it all.
 Doesn’t mean it’s gone, though.
 It still takes work.
 You can see that.”
 She glanced up at him, eyes steady now.
 “But it’s worth it to try.
 Even if you mess up.”